MicrosoftDocs/Virtualization-Documentation/virtualization/api/hcs/Reference/HcsCrashComputeSystem.md

 `computeSystem`

-The handle to the compute system to terminate
+The handle to the compute system to crash.

 `operation`

-The handle to the operation that tracks the terminate operation
+The handle to the operation that tracks the crash system operation.

 `options`

-Optional JSON document [CrashOptions](./../SchemaReference.md#CrashOptions) specifying terminate options
+Optional JSON document [CrashOptions](./../SchemaReference.md#CrashOptions) specifying terminate options.

 ## Return Values